SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 ### Micronucleus VUSB Bootloader
 This core includes a Micronucleus bootloader that supports the ATtiny167, allowing sketches to be uploaded directly over USB.
 The board definition runs at 16 MHz via external crystal.
 See the document on [Micronucleus usage](UsingMicronucleus.md) for more information.
 D- is on PIN_PB3, D+ is on pin PIN_PB6.

-**Currently the version of micronucleus supplied with ATTinyCore enters the bootloader upon power-on only.
-This will be made an option in future versions**
+**Currently the version of Micronucleus supplied with ATTinyCore for this part enters the bootloader upon power-on only.
+This will be made an option in future versions** The "stock" bootloader found on commercially available boards usually enters the bootloader on all reset sources.

 ## Features